rben01/collagen/readme.md

 in a way that is simple for humans to read and write.
 It is up to Collagen to turn this manifest into an SVG.

+## Quick Start

+[This doc](https://rben01.github.io/collagen) has several examples that can serve as a good starting point.
+More examples are available as test cases in `tests/examples`.

 ## Rationale

 There are several widely used image formats, perhaps the three best known of which are